albertogg/albertogg.github.com/_posts/2014-11-30-rack-basics.md

 > the same configuration.

-To rackup the application we need need to create a file with `.ru` file extension, then drop our app inside it and use the `rackup` command line tool to start it.
+To rackup the application we need need to create a file with `.ru` file extension, then drop our simple application inside it and use the `rackup` command line tool to start it.

-Let's start creating a `config.ru` file, adding the app contents, removing the `Rack::Handler` and change the `do end` syntax to curly braces.
+Let's start creating a `config.ru` file, adding the application contents, removing the `Rack::Handler` and change the `do end` syntax to curly braces.

 ```ruby
 require 'rack'